 LGBTQ Non-Discrimination in Michigan:

 There are currently no explicit statewide non-discrimination laws establishing LGBTQ non-discrimination in Michigan.
-Public employees in Michigan are protected via executive orders from employment discrimination based on sexual orientation (2003) and gender identity (2007).
+LGBTQ Michiganders are currently protected by an interpretive statement from the state Civil Rights Commission that defines sex discrimination as including sexual orientation and gender identity and expression.

 The Latest on LGBTQ Non-Discrimination in Michigan: